Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 A tax lien is a claim against your property by the IRS, typically placed when you neglect or fail to pay your tax bill.
 While a tax lien can impact your financial situation and your ability to obtain credit, it won't show up on your credit reports or negatively impact your credit score.

 Does a Lien Appear on Your Credit Report?

-Tax liens used to appear on your credit reports maintained by the three national credit bureaus (Experian, TransUnion and Equifax).
-Even if you paid the lien, it stayed on your reports for up to seven years, while unpaid liens remained on your reports for up to 10 years.
+Tax liens used to appear on your credit reports maintained by the three national credit bureaus: Experian, TransUnion and Equifax.
+Even if you paid off your tax debt, the lien stayed on your reports for up to seven years.
+Meanwhile, unpaid liens remained on your reports for up to 10 years.

-In 2017, however, all three credit bureaus implemented changes to eliminate civil judgment records (notes that a consumer owes debt to a court because of a lawsuit result) and half of all tax lien data.
+In 2017, however, all three credit bureaus implemented changes to eliminate civil judgment records—notes that a consumer owes debt to a court as a result of a judgment—and half of all tax lien data.
 By April 2018, all tax liens were removed from credit reports by the bureaus.

 Keep in mind, though, that if you have a real estate or bank lien, the associated loan—such as a mortgage or auto loan—will appear on your credit reports.
 However, this won't negatively affect your credit score as long as you make payments on time.